Texas Wrongful Death Attorneys

 Who Can File a Wrongful Death Claim?

 In the state of Texas, a wrongful death claim can be filed by the surviving spouse, parents, or children of the deceased loved one.
 A claim may be filed by a single person or a group filing together.
 The executor of the estate can also file the claim on behalf of the Estate of the deceased.
 There are exceptions, however.
 If you need more information about the possibility of filing a wrongful death claim, call our Texas wrongful death attorneys for a free consultation.
-We’ll take the time and care to give you the answers you need.
+We will take the time and care to give you the answers you need.

 Predicting the value of a wrongful death case is difficult without a careful look at the details involved, but generally speaking, the value of your claim will depend upon the damages you have suffered because of your loved one’s death.
 An experienced wrongful death attorney has the skills to assess all the aspects of your loss to establish a fair value for your case.
 If you have questions about the value of your case, contact our Texas wrongful death attorneys today for a free consultation.